 ……..
 And, In the Quiet Evening, Chris and the Narrator ” Can Hear A Small Stream Nearby.”

-Satellite Shows The Landscape Area From Brownlee Dam Reservoir (Upper Right), To Brownlee Campground (At Lower Right), Respectively ~30 & ~18 miles Northwest of Cambridge, ID.
+/\Above/\ Satellite Photo, Also Shows The Landscape Area From Brownlee Dam Reservoir (Upper Right), To Brownlee Campground (At Lower Right), Respectively ~30 & ~18 miles Northwest of Cambridge, ID.

 ..****************..

-…..1) The higher elevation Mountainous Regions (Right side of photo) are cool enough to have more rain, making somewhat green from Grass, and in various rain run-off-channels, hold moisture for trees.
-(This includes The Brownlee Campground, at Lower Right.)
+…..1) The Mountainous Regions (Right side of photo) are higher elevation, and thus cool enough to have more rain, making them somewhat green from grass, and various rain run-off-channels, hold more moisture for more green of trees.
+(This includes The Brownlee Campground, at Lower Right, as you can see.)

-…..2) The lower elevation Mountainous Regions (Left side of photo) are a whole lot lower and thus hotter, and thus lifeless-barren tan color: This is because any rain quickly runs to the gullies & temporary streams, making them green, but leaving the hillsides & tops, extreme dry & lifeless.
+…..2) The Mountainous Regions (Left side of photo) are a whole lot lower lolevation and thus hotter, and thus lifeless-barren tan color: This is because any rain quickly runs to the gullies & temporary streams, making them green, but leaving the hillsides & tops, extreme dry & lifeless.

 …B) In addition => Take time to study the Green Tree-lined Stream Valleys, mostly running from The Green Mountains (at the right), flowing West toward the Snake River & The Brownlee Dam Reservoir.
 These green lines of life nicely fit The Rubàiyat Quatrain. =>